A MAGA Congressional Candidate Said He Had Millions of Masks to Sell. Did He?

 With this in mind, I thought I’d call Hyde.

 As March has turned into April, the nation has become fixated—horrified, really—with the inscrutable mechanics of the medical supply chain.
 Last month, Forbes reported that masks were leaving the country by the hundreds of millions.
 FEMA is supposedly coordinating the direction of medical equipment, but states continue to say they face shortages.
 Then Americans learned about the enigmatic existence of a “strategic national stockpile”—before Jared Kushner quickly dashed any hopes of the stockpile alleviating the crisis.
-Even members of Congress have been pushed to desperate measures to secure masks for their district, calling bicycle shops and sex-toy stores—anything for plausible lead.

 The federal government did not begin purchasing PPE until mid-March, according to an AP report.
-Health and Human Services has announced their intention to buy 500 million masks.
+Even members of Congress have been reduced to desperate measures to secure masks for their district, calling bicycle shops and sex-toy stores—anything for a plausible lead.

 Somewhere amidst this pandemonium, there was Robert Hyde.
 He was delighted to talk about his efforts.